open-orchestra/open-orchestra-docs/en/user_guide/node_configuration.rst

 Show in menus
 -------------

-This attribute indicates if the page should appear in a menu.
+This attribute indicates if the page should appear in the menus.
 It is used when rendering a menu block.

 Show in footer